esperantojs/esperanto/README.md

 # esperanto

-An easier way to convert ES6 modules to AMD and CommonJS.
+A better way to transpile ES6 modules to AMD and CommonJS:

+* Easier - no laborious configuration
+* Simpler - doesn't make dangerous assumptions about your project setup
+* Smarter - no runtime Traceur dependency, no ES5-only features, and non-destructive source code transformation
+* Faster - roughly 10x quicker than the alternatives

 ## Installation